fifernandez/CucumberJavaRestAssured/README.md

-# CucumberJavaRestAssure
+# CucumberJavaRestAssured
-API Automation using Rest Assure, Java, Cucumber and Gradle
+API Automation using Rest Assured, Java, Cucumber and Gradle.

 To run the tests:
 -